 -The Homewood Iron Furnace, a stone blast furnace, was built in 1858 and produced iron from native ores for 10 years.

--The Harmony Streetcar line followed the Connoquenessing in 1913.
+-The Harmony Streetcar line followed the Connoquenessing Creek in 1913.

-–Rustic Park, owned by the streetcar company, was a popular place for outings.
+–Rustic Park, owned by Harmony Streetcar, was a popular place for outings.

--The Pennsylvania Turnpike bisected the township in 1951, but access was available only at Homewood.
+-The Pennsylvania Turnpike bisected the township in 1951 with access only available at Homewood.

--Part of county-owned Brush Creek Park, is located in the township.
+-Part of Beaver County-owned Brush Creek Park, is located in the township.

 -Township students attend the Riverside School District.

--The township was hit by a F3 tornado May 31, 1985.
-Destroyed were a gas station, drive in theater, meat market and several homes.
+-The township was hit by a F3 tornado on May 31, 1985.
+Destroyed were a gas station, drive-in theater, meat market and several homes.